10/26/2022

 Melissa Fairbank

 Hi, guys.
 Congratulations on a great quarter and guide.
 Really refreshing to see amid all this uncertainty.
-I was just wondering from modeling purposes, OPEX was at kind of a record low as a percentage of sales.
-Just wondering going forward how sustainable that is.
-If OPEX needs to kind of trend higher, as we go forward, or can we expect to see this kind of operating leverage in the model?
+I was just wondering, for modeling purposes, you know, OPEX was at kind of a record low as a percentage of sales.
+Just wondering going forward how sustainable that is, if OpEx needs to kind of trend higher as we go forward, or can we expect to see, you know, this kind of operating leverage in the model?

 speaker